 1) End-of-Day Checklist

-Capturing a checklist of all the things that you want to accomplish the following day at the close of your workday or even the night before you go to bed is an effective strategy.
+Capturing a checklist of all the things that you want to accomplish the following day at the close of your workday is an effective strategy.
+You can even do this in bed the night before!
 Not only does this type of list prevent you from forgetting things that you want to accomplish, but writing things down means that you can clear your mind for a restful sleep.
-Prioritize your list by putting the things that are most important at the top and check them off or cross them out as you complete them.
+Prioritize your list by putting the things that are most important at the top.
+Then, check them off or cross them out as you complete them.
 If you don’t get to every single thing on your list, don’t worry.
 Just mark the items you don’t get to with a large “M” for “Move” and then move these items to the next day’s checklist.

 2) Item Checklist